hltcoe/turkle/examples/README.md

 The HTML template can include any HTML form input fields, such as text boxes, radio buttons, and check boxes.

 ## JavaScript and CSS ##

 JavaScript and CSS can be placed in the template itself or linked to from another web server.
-If the users will have access to the Internet, using public CDNs are an excellent option.
+If the users will have access to the Internet, using public CDNs is an excellent option.
 Otherwise, a local web server could be used to host common JavaScript and CSS files.

-The `emotion detection` and `image contains` template examples include Bootstrap and jQuery.
-The `translate validate` template includes the Parsley validation library.
+The `emotion detection` and `image contains` template examples uses Bootstrap and jQuery.
+The `translate validate` template uses the Parsley validation library.

 ## Serialized Data ##